 Many observers believe that the most serious threat facing the earth today is climate change as a result of global warming.
 The aspect of air pollution that is involved here is “the greenhouse effect”.
 When sunlight warms the earth, some of that heat is lost through radiation (bouncing off the earth) back into space.
 But there are some gases in the atmosphere that retain or reflect the heat back to earth – like the glass in a greenhouse.
 The effect, as noted below, was first discovered in the late 19th century.

 Here we have another example of the precise balancing phenomenon at work in the ecosphere, since we are kept at just the right temperature for life to exist!
 (See the Gaia hypothesis).
 The most notable of these ‘greenhouse gases’ is carbon dioxide.
 In itself this is a harmless gas: we breathe it out all the time, when the oxygen we breathe in has been used in the lungs.
 (We could not live in an atmosphere of pure carbon dioxide, however).
 The balance of oxygen, nitrogen, carbon dioxide and other gases is just right for life.

-naturally produced by rotting vegetation, in ponds etc, but the amount of
+the latter is naturally produced by rotting vegetation, in ponds etc, but the

 industrialisation of farming, since cows’ flatulence contains the gas!
 With regard to carbon dioxide emissions in